Tuo Chiang-class corvette: Design

 The ship is a wave-piercing catamaran design which is 60.4 m long, 14 m wide and carries a crew of 41.
 It is capable of a top speed of 40 knots and a range of 2000 nmi.
 It is armed with eight subsonic Hsiung Feng II and eight supersonic Hsiung Feng III anti-ship missiles launchers, a Phalanx Close-In Weapons System, and a 76 mm main gun.
 The ship can operate up to sea state 7 in waves up to 20–30 ft high.
-Taiwan Security Analysis Center (TAISAC) stated that the ship features stealth technologies to minimize radar detection, a combat system that includes a distributed-architecture combat direction system known as "Taiwan Aegis" developed by the National Chung-Shan Institute of Science and Technology and an indigenous search/track and fire-control radar and electro-optical director.
+Taiwan Security Analysis Center (TAISAC) stated that the ship features stealth technologies to minimize radar detection, a combat system that includes a distributed-architecture combat direction system known as "Hsun Lien Project" developed by the National Chung-Shan Institute of Science and Technology and an indigenous search/track and fire-control radar and electro-optical director.

 The ship increases its survivability in naval warfare by utilizing advanced stealth technology and low radar cross section (RCS), which makes it less detectable by radar and allows it to be obscured by background radar noise when operating closer to the coastline.

 Production

 In December 2020 the first of the improved Tuo Chiang-class corvettes, PGG-619 Ta Chiang, was launched in Yilan.
 6 improved models are to be delivered by 2023.
 According to Janes the new models feature improvements in "weaponry, mission systems, and design."
 Ta Chiang has been positively received by military analysts.

 Lungteh launched the third Tuo Chiang-class corvette in February 2023.

 The fifth vessel, An Chiang (安江), was launched in October 2023.
 The An Chiang is named after Yilan's Annong River (安農溪).

 In March 2024, the final two corvettes from the initial batch of six ships ordered from Lungteh Shipbuilding, PPG-625 An Chiang and PPG 626 Wan Chiang, were commissioned at Su'ao Harbor in Yilan.

 Production of the second batch began in 2024 with production expected to be completed by the end of 2026.
 Five ships are planned in the second batch.
 The first ship from the second batch, Dan Chiang (丹江, PGG-627), was launched in July 2025.
+Ships in the second batch are equipped with a Leonardo NA-30S Mk2 fire-control radar in place of the STIR 1.2 EO Mk2.